waggle-sensor/sage-website/docs/reference-guides/dev-quick-reference.md

 :green_book: Check [sesctl docs](https://github.com/waggle-sensor/edge-scheduler/tree/main/docs/sesctl) for command line tool.

-1. :point_up: Do not use capital letters/dots in the job name.
+1. :point_up: Do not use `_`, upper case letters or `.` in the job name.
+Use only lowercase letters, numbers and `-`.
-2. :point_up: make the plugin `public` in the Sage app portal.
+2. :point_up: Ensure that the plugin is set to 'public' in the Sage app portal.

 ### `job.yaml` example for USB device